-Legislation addressing U.S. policies on energy is likely to play a role in the 114th Congress.
+Legislation addressing U.S. policies on energy is likely to play a role in the 115th Congress.
 The transportation sector is the largest consumer of petroleum in the U.S. Therefore, the focus by Congress to further develop energy efficient policies is likely to have an impact on OCTA operations.
 With this in mind, OCTA will:

-- Monitor legislation and federal rulemaking that addresses new or emerging energy policies such as incentives for alternative fuel technology and use and developer incentives supporting transit programs, as well as research and technology; - Provide federal legislative reports to the Board outlining any energy-related legislation introduced in the next Congress that potentially impacts OCTA operations; - Work with industry associations to comment on congressional actions and/or federal policies that impact the public transportation sector; - d) Support the continuation of fuel tax credits for the OCTA's use of compressed natural gas and liquefied natural gas.
+- Monitor legislation and federal rulemaking that addresses new or emerging energy policies such as incentives for alternative fuel technology, and use and developer incentives supporting transit programs, as well as research and technology; - Provide federal legislative reports to the Board outlining any energy-related legislation introduced in the next Congress that potentially impacts OCTA operations; - Work with industry associations to comment on congressional actions and/or federal policies that impact the public transportation sector; - d) Support the continuation of fuel tax credits for OCTA's use of compressed natural gas and liquefied natural gas, and the expansion of these credit incentives for the use of other alternative transit fuels.